horacehoff/outstock/README.md

 - BEWARE !!!

 - Do not delete the "history" file or the links to your files might be PERMANENTLY lost and
-- won't be able to be retrieved.
+- they won't be able to be retrieved.
 ```

 ## Installation